KateK1/KateK1/README.md

 - I’m Kate
-- I'm starting out as a data analyst
 - I love data exploration and any sort of automatisation

 - 🖥️ I’m learning/working with Python (Pandas, BS4, Matplotlib etc.), SQL, Tableau